Gluten-Free Black Bean Brownies

-- 1 15oz can of black beans, rinsed and drained
+- 1 (15 ounce) can of black beans, rinsed and drained

-- 3 tbsp coconut oil (melted) or olive oil
+- 3 tablespoons Nature's Eats coconut oil, melted, or olive oil

 - 1 cup cacao powder